 But, don’t cry for me Oklahoma.
 Despite the trauma of the experience, my ex and I both came through our divorce quite well.
+People can check out more on family laws in Festus area, here!
 We have each found amazing people to share our lives with.
-We seamlessly share custody of a bright, amazing, and hilarious 10 year old.
+We seamlessly share custody of a bright, amazing, and hilarious 10 year old, with the help of the services of The Law Offices of David C. Hardaway.
 We and our partners all get along so well that we draw raised eyebrows from those who know how we are all acquainted.
 Even though my divorce was truly a horrible time, it was pretty tame compared to many others I have seen play out like a bad movie of the week.
 We were fortunate that we agreed on the terms of the divorce and custody arrangement.
 We got along as well as could be expected, and just wanted to move on with our lives.
 He isn’t a bad person and neither am I. We just weren’t meant to be married to each other.

 A common weapon of choice during divorce is money.
 The reality is that when you are at the lowest point in your life and emotionally unstable (at best), this is when you will be making financial decisions that can affect you for many years to come.
 Many people don’t understand that divorce is a critical time in which you need to protect yourself financially.
 A lot of damage can be done by an angry ex who shares a joint credit card account with you.

 The first important step is to make sure you are looking out for your financial interests.
 I counseled a man who was so depressed during his divorce that he said, “I don’t care what happens to me.
 I don’t want to fight with her.
 She can have everything.
 I’ll take all of the debt.
 I just want this to be over.”
 If you’re just too low to care, it is a great idea to hire your own attorney to look out for your future.
+With the help of the divorce lawyers or divorce attorneys you can make sure that you reach a fair settlement at the end of your divorce.
 At some point, this man snapped out of it and realized that saddling himself with all of the marital debt and giving her all of the assets was not the best idea.

 If at all possible, treat the divorce as a business transaction and take all emotions out of it.
 This is VERY difficult to do but you will get a fairer settlement if you aren’t letting yourself be ruled by your feelings that probably include hopelessness and despair.
 The overall goal should be for the divorce settlement to be fair to everyone, including you.